LeoMig8/kodemia24js/README.md

 # kodemia24js

-This is a repository containig the first excercise of the Git & GitHub session for Kodemia's
+This is a repository containig the first excercise of the Git & GitHub session for Kodemia's 24th JS Generation